Tips on how to explore the Blue Mountains in one day, while traveling near Sydney, Australia.

 We had received some good recommendations for Jenolan Caves, so we decided to stop there next.
-After about an hour of driving through wide open countryside, past remote towns, and along winding cliffside roads, we reached the little hub of limestone caves.
+After about an hour of driving through wide open countryside, past remote towns, and along winding cliffside roads, we reached this hub of limestone caves.

 Stop By The Three Sisters Lookout

 We made it back to Blackheath around 4pm, though we almost didn’t make it because the car almost ran out of gas before we found a petrol station.
 After breathing a sigh of relief while filling up the car, we decided to stop at the Three Sisters Lookout before the winter darkness took over at 5:30pm.

 Located in the town of Katoomba, which is only 11km south of Blackheath, the Three Sisters is the most famous viewpoint in the Blue Mountains.

 We parked in the Blue Mountains Chocolate Company parking lot to avoid paying a parking fee, then walked about ten minutes to the lookout.

 Though the vicious wind chilled our bones, the view of the magnificent cliffs made the cold seem trivial.
 The setting sun brought a golden haze to the landscape, and it was a truly gorgeous end to an awesome day.

 To read about more of my adventures in Australia, check out these articles: